Skip to content

 HVAC flat rate pricing is usually ideal for these types of work:

-• Common repairs: Repairs like refrigerant leaks and thermostat malfunctions are usually straightforward and predictable.
+• Common repairs: Repairs like refrigerant leaks and thermostat malfunctions are generally straightforward and predictable.
 Costs for these jobs are easier to calculate and factor into a flat rate.

 • Routine maintenance and inspections: These follow a standard operating procedure, whether that’s on your HVAC inspection checklist or memorized from years of experience.
 You won’t have unexpected work that eats into your labor costs (you’ll charge separately for any repairs or replacements).

-• System installations and replacements: These include the cost of a brand-new HVAC system, which depends on supplier prices—and those are out of your control.
-Add your labor and overhead costs on top of that price to get your installation rate.
+• HVAC system installations and replacements: These include the cost of a brand-new HVAC system, which depends on supplier prices—and those are out of your control.
+Add your labor and overhead costs to that price to get your installation rate.

-Set flat rates for all your services and add them to your HVAC pricing list to save time when estimating jobs.
+Set flat rates for all your services and add them to your HVAC price book to save time when estimating jobs.
 Include a price range for every possible job, from high-efficiency furnace installations to a simple thermostat replacement.

 Time and materials pricing

-The time and materials method is pricing a job based on the time it takes, the contractor’s hourly labor rate, and the cost of the materials used.
-You then add markup to your materials and to the total cost to get a final price.
+The time and materials method involves pricing a job based on the time it takes, the HVAC contractor’s hourly rate, and the cost of the materials.
+You then add a markup to the materials and the total cost to get a final price.

 Here’s how time and materials pricing is usually calculated: